How to programmatically identify if Apple iOS (iPhone) device has a notch or safe area

-Since iPhone X, Apple is releasing various sizes of iPhone with a notch.
+Since the iPhone X, Apple has released various sizes of iPhones with a notch.

-So Identifying new iPhones that have a notch or doesn’t is a new problem for every Apple App Store App Developer. e.g. Apple has just released in 2020 with iPhone 12, Pro, Pro Max and Mini that are not similar in screen dimensions of previous generations of iPhone 11.
+So, Identifying new iPhones that have a notch or don’t is a new problem for every Apple App Store App Developer.
+Apple just released in 2020 with iPhone 12, Pro, Pro Max and Mini, which are not similar in screen dimensions to previous generations of iPhone 11.

-After reading and surfing the web I found two helpful articles on the web that will guide you to solve this problem one post was on Stack Overflow and another article by @cafielo.
+After reading and surfing the web, I found two helpful articles that will guide you to solve this problem: one post on Stack Overflow and another article by @cafielo.

-But code shared in above both articles were not compatible with new Apple iOS versions 13 and 14.
+However, the code shared in both articles above was incompatible with new Apple iOS versions 13 and 14.

 So I rewrote those code that may be compatible with Apple iOS 13 and 14 operating system.

-Step 01: First declare this code as an UIDevice extension in the root of your Swift file i.e. Public Declaration
+First, declare this code as an UIDevice extension in the root of your Swift file, i.e. Public Declaration

 extension UIDevice {